 2. Yulong River, Yangshuo, Guilin

-With the picturesque rural scenery as the backdrop, the best thing to do is biking along the river or drifting on a traditional bamboo raft to get close to nature.
+With the picturesque rural scenery as the backdrop, the best thing to do is bike along the river or drift on a traditional bamboo raft to get close to nature.

 3. Mt.
 Huangshan, Anhui

 Mt.
 Huangshan is the most famous mountain in China, and perhaps the most romantic one as well.
-It is famous for the oddly-shaped rocks, peculiar pine trees, sea of clouds, hot springs and winter snowscapes.
-It is a great experience to spend two or three days on the mountain enjoying sunsets/sunrises, picturesque mountain vistas, refreshing air and moments of tranquility.
+It is famous for its oddly-shaped rocks, peculiar pine trees, the sea of clouds, hot springs, and winter snowscapes.
+It is a great experience to spend two or three days on the mountain enjoying sunsets/sunrises, picturesque mountain vistas, refreshing air, and moments of tranquility.

-And if you decide to show your love for each other, go adding your love lock on the chains and throwing the key into the valley, symbolizing, according to legend, that no one will be able to break your bond.
+And if you decide to show your love for each other, go add your love lock on the chains and throw the key into the valley, symbolizing, according to legend, that no one will be able to break your bond.
 Every year, a multitude of lovers come with padlocks engraved with their names and secure them to the chains that run up the mountain trails.